Requests a Same Day Telephone Consultation!

 California Civil Code Section 1950.5 governs security deposits in the state of California, but if your rental unit is under rent control (e.g. was built before October of 1979 and is in the city of Los Angeles) you may have additional protections beyond those stated in this article.

-Pursuant to California law, the total security deposit (including last month's rent, a processing fee, a cleaning fee, etc..) cannot exceed two month's rent for an unfurnished apartment.
+Pursuant to California law, the total security deposit (including last month's rent, a processing fee, a cleaning fee, a pet deposit etc..) cannot exceed two month's rent for an unfurnished apartment.
 California Civil Code Section 1950.5(m) prohibits any rental agreement, or lease, from characterizing a security deposit as "nonrefundable."
-There is no such thing as a non-refundable security deposit no matter how it is characterized (last month's rent, move-in fee, pet deposit, key deposit, etc…).
+There is no such thing as a non-refundable security deposit or a nonrefundable pet deposit no matter how it is characterized (last month's rent, move-in fee, pet deposit, key deposit, etc…).
 All money paid by a tenant beyond the first month's rent is refundable.

-When a tenant moves into a rental unit, the tenant should take detailed pictures evidencing the condition of the rental.
+When a tenant moves into a rental unit, the tenant should take detailed pictures evidencing the condition of the rental, and especially of any defects.
 Pictures should be taken close up with a quarter serving as a metric, and from a distance.
 In addition, the tenant should write down any damage and report it to the landlord via a dated written letter.
 Keep a copy for your records along with proof of mailing.

 When a tenant provides his or her 30 day written notice that she or he plans to move-out, the tenant should also request a preliminary walk-through.
 Regardless of whether a walk-through is or is not provided, the tenant should again take detailed photos of the rental at move-out.